jordymeow/ai-engine/readme.txt

 == Changelog ==

+= 1.3.74 (2023/03/24) =
+* Fix: On some installs, floats would be echoed with commas instead of dots.
+* Info: It's my birthday ✌️🥳
+* Info: Motivate me with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
+Thank you!

 = 1.3.73 (2023/03/23) =
 * Add: Post Type for Content Generator.
 * Fix: Avoid a crash for the server which didn't install mbstring.
 * Fix: The Meow Apps dashboard is back, with PHP Error Logs and evergthing.
 * Info: Help or discuss with other users on [my Discord](https://discord.gg/bHDGh38).
 * Info: Share your feedbacks/issues in the [Support Threads](https://wordpress.org/support/plugin/ai-engine/).
-* Info: Motivate me with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
-Thank you!

 = 1.3.69 (2023/03/22) =
 * Fix: Issue with non-default models in the forms.